 Fill a large pan with hot water, add the two vegetable stock cubes and bring to the boil.

 Put another smaller pan on a medium heat and add your olive oil.
 Add the sundried tomatoes, capers, olives, vegan mince and pepper and cook for a couple of minutes.

-Add the tin of chopped tomatoes and tomato puree and simmer for 15-20 minutes.
+Add the tin of chopped tomatoes and simmer for 15-20 minutes.